Alex4124/marshmallow_ai/README.md

 # MarshMallowAI - Telegram Bot Powered by OpenAI API

 MarshMallowAI is a Telegram bot that integrates OpenAI's GPT-3.5 Turbo model for intelligent and conversational responses.
-Whether in group chats or private messages, Zephyrka processes user queries and provides thoughtful replies, creating a seamless experience for engaging AI-driven conversations.
+Whether in group chats or private messages, MarshMallowAI processes user queries and provides thoughtful replies, creating a seamless experience for engaging AI-driven conversations.

 ---